KubaPro010/rpitx2/README.md

 ## Rpitx and low cost RTL-SDR dongle ##
 ![rtlmenu](/doc/rlsdrmenu.png)

-**rtlmenu** allows to use rtl-sdr receiver dongle and **rpitx** together.
+**rtlmenu** allows to use rtl-sdr receiver dongle and **rpitx2** together.
 This combine receiver and transmission for experimenting.
 To launch it, go to rpitx folder and launch rtlmenu.sh :
 ```sh
 ./rtlmenu.sh
 ```
 You have first to set receiver frequency and gain of rtl-sdr.
-Warning about gain, you should ensure that you have enough gain to receive the signal but not to strong which could saturate it and will not be usefull by **rpitx**.
+Warning about gain, you should ensure that you have enough gain to receive the signal but not to strong which could saturate it and will not be usefull by **rpitx2**.

 Choose your choice with arrows and enter to start it.**Don't forget, some test are made in loop, you have to press CTRL^C to exit and back to menu.**